top of page

 The law is simple and clear.
 Unless you pay for the real estate agents to work for you as buyers agents, the fact that they are providing you "free" services makes them a sales agent, and they are working against you.
 These sales agents are paid by the seller, either directly or via commission sharing with another agent or sales person.
 And real estate agents are legally required to protect the best interest of whoever pays them.
 For more information on this, this article will explain why it is important to find out how your real estate agent is paid.

-Look for buyers agents or buyers advocates who charges a fee.
+Look for independent buyers agents or buyers advocates who charges a fee.
 The Australian law mandates that the real estate agent MUST look after the best interest of the person who pays for their services.
-As independent Melbourne buyers agents based in Glen Waverley, buyers engage out paid services to help them buy their properties confidently.
+As independent Melbourne buyers agents based in Glen Waverley, buyers engage our paid services to help them buy their properties confidently.

 We protect the interests of property buyers throughout Melbourne, Victoria and Australia.
 Our 3-step process helps property buyers outsmart the market, and make confident buying decisions fast.